 The Core Performance Standards (CPS) adopted by the School of Social Work provides faculty and students with a set of essential standards for assessing professional conduct.
-Grounded in the NASW Code of Ethics as well as the core values and mission of social work, the Core Performance Standards provide ethical principles that guide social work practice where the public can hold social work practitioners, scholars, and educators accountable.
-These principles depict the scope of responsibility to all students who obligate themselves from the moment they enter into Barry University School of Social Work and begin their journey to becoming a social work professional.
+Grounded in the NASW Code of Ethics and core values and mission of social work, the Core Performance Standards provide ethical principles that guide social work practice and on which the public can hold social work practitioners, scholars, and educators accountable.
+These principles depict the scope of responsibility to which all students obligate him/herself from the time of entry in the Barry University - School of Social Work.

 The Core Performance Standards help students in Barry University School of Social Work to recognize their professional responsibilities and criteria for professional conduct.
 In order to remain in good standing in the School of Social Work, all students, as stated in the NASW Code, ".must not allow their own personal problems, psychosocial distress, legal problems, substance abuse, or mental health difficulties to interfere with their professional judgment and performance or to jeopardize the best interests of people for whom they have a professional responsibility." (p.23, NASW Code of Ethics.)